-This is the master password for the main in-built admin account.
-This password is independent of the operating system or domain passwords.
-Keep knowledge of this password secure!
-This screen also sets the system's physical location.
-Ensure the location and language setting is correct.
+This is the master password for the main in-built admin account, and is independent of the operating system or domain passwords.
+The password will need to meet minimum strength requirements, and must be at least six characters.
+Ensure that knowledge of this password is kept secure.
+This screen also sets the system's physical location and language; ensure that these are correct before proceeding.